 FODMAPs are certain carbohydrates (fermentable oligosaccharides, disaccharides, monosaccharides, and polyols) that the body has difficulty digesting.
 They can also cause digestive symptoms.
 People on a low-FODMAP diet avoid foods containing these carbohydrates.
 Foods that contain these carbohydrates

 - sugars and artificial sweeteners

-Although there is little research relating to MC specifically, a low-FODMAP diet can help relieve symptoms in people with other digestive disorders, such as IBS.
+Although there is little research on MC specifically, a low FODMAP diet can help relieve symptoms in people with other digestive disorders, such as IBS.

-Smoking can increase the risk of a range of digestive disorders,
+Smoking can increase the risk of developing or worsening symptoms of many digestive disorders,

 - medications that reduce or prevent diarrhea